 - It boosts our enthusiasm and our ambition.

 Not just at the rainbow's end, but from start to finish, it is the pot of gold.
 Red, the first color in the golden mix motivates us to be brave, to be bold, to live life to the fullest.

 We do not automatically see the rainbow.
 I was five years old when I learned how not to miss it.
 The rain had stopped, and my cousin who lived next door shouted for me to come outside and look.
 I ran outside shouting “Where?
 Where?”
 She kept pointing and I kept looking, to no avail.

 Finally, she spun me around and in the process, taught me the lesson of a lifetime, which is applicable both literally and figuratively: those who see the rainbow position themselves to see it.

 Optimistic hearts accept that there is purpose in the sunshine, and in the rain.
 We can choose to appreciate both.
-There is nothing despairing about the rain when we view it as a precondition for the rainbow.
+The optimistic orange hue reminds us that there is nothing despairing about the rain when we view it as a precondition for the rainbow.

 (3) Yellow: Color of Wisdom

 Yellow is the lightest color of the rainbow.
 It is the color of sunshine, inspiring wisdom and clear thinking.
 It motivates creativity and new ideas.